MachinePy/MachinePy/docs/MachinePyHypergraph.md

 These components and units form the building blocks of RTL designs and are essential for implementing complex digital systems efficiently.

 ## Hypergraph Abstraction
-Hypergraph abstraction follows the RTL(Register Transfer Level) abtraction.
+Hypergraph abstraction follows the RTL(Register Transfer Level) abstraction.
 Any abstraction level that is higher than RTL will build on hypergraph abstraction.

 ### Register Transfer
-Hypergraph abstraction follows the RTL(Register Transfer Level) abtraction.
+Hypergraph abstraction follows the RTL(Register Transfer Level) abstraction.
 Only directed hypergraphs are used in the MachinePy convention.

 In mathematics, a hypergraph is a generalization of a graph in which an edge can join any number of vertices.
-Formally, a directed hypergraph is a pair (𝑋,𝐸), where 𝑋 is a set of elements called nodes,vertices, points, or elements and 𝐸 is a set of pairs of subsets of 𝑋. Each of these pairs (𝐷,𝐶)∈𝐸 is called an edge or hyperedge; the vertex subset 𝐷 is known as its tail or domain, and 𝐶 as its head or codomain.
+Formally, a directed hypergraph is a pair (𝑋,𝐸), where 𝑋 is a set of elements called nodes, vertices, points, or elements and 𝐸 is a set of pairs of subsets of 𝑋. Each of these pairs (𝐷,𝐶)∈𝐸 is called an edge or hyperedge; the vertex subset 𝐷 is known as its tail or domain, and 𝐶 as its head or codomain.
 For example:

 ![e_g_wikipedia](e_g_directed_hypergraph.png)
 *An exmaple of a directed hypergraph, with X={1,2,3,4,5,6} and E={a1,a2,a3,a4,a5}={({1},{2}),({2},{3}),({3},{1}),({2,3},{4,5}),({3,5},{6})}*

 MachinePy Hypergraph conventions that
-- Register Update Hypergraph: using a directed hyergraph with nodes being registers (conetent) and edges being register transter update function/logics.
+- Register Update Hypergraph: using a directed hypergraph with nodes being registers (content) and edges being register transfer update function/logics.
 - Register Moment Hypergraph: using a directed hypergraph with nodes being registers update validation (the update enable, or whether/when the registers should be updated) signal and edges being function/logics that calculate  whether/when the registers should be updated.
 In other words, edges represent the function/logic that will calculate the proper moment to update the registers.

 Here is a more specific example:
 ![e_g_4_node](e_g_4_node_hypergraph.drawio.png)
 *A 4-node hypergraph example. (a)Register Update Hypergraph.(b)Register Moment Hypergraph.
 Although both (a) and (b) contain 3 edges, the represented meanings are different.In (a), Edge a1,a2,a3 means the register content update process.
-In (b), Edge a1,a2, and a3 represent the process of calculating the exact monment to update the corresponding registers.*
+In (b), Edge a1,a2, and a3 represent the process of calculating the exact moment to update the corresponding registers.*

-In order to further demostrate the hypergraph convention, Verilog code about the above exmaple is shown here:
+In order to further demonstrate the hypergraph convention, Verilog code about the above example is shown here:

 ```verilog
 module exmpale_4_node(